 The other angle is the ability to give your board an exact efficiency measurement for software.
 I am going to assume that we never hide inefficiencies as software engineers!
 But imagine that the board of your org can see your carbon score and equate it to the efficiency of your software.
 That is a massive boost for transparency that can help you already.

 So what do you need to do?
 What are the steps that you can take?
-The first one is to shut your data centre!
-Unless you are a half a trillion dollar company and you have the scale to be efficient.
-In a recent study it showed that a typical workload saved 88% carbon burn by moving to AWS.
+The first one is to shut down your data centre!
+Unless you are a half a-trillion dollar company and you have the scale to be efficient.
+A recent study showed that a typical workload saved 88% of carbon burn by moving to AWS.
 There are massive carbon sustainability efficiency gains to be made.

 Modern Cloud Wardley Map